SuzanneNL/clouds-memory-game/README.md

 ## DEPLOYMENT
 The website was coded in GitPod and then published using GitHub pages.
 To deploy this project, the following steps were taken:
-1. Go to github.com and click on the repository SuzanneNL/clouds-memory-game.
+1. Go to github.com and click on the repository [SuzanneNL/clouds-memory-game](https://github.com/SuzanneNL/clouds-memory-game).
 2. At the top right of the page, click on 'settings'.
 3. Scroll down to 'GitHub pages'.
 4. Under 'source', click on the dropdown menu and select 'Master Branch'.
 5. Save.

-Local Deployment
+Local Deployment:
 To run this website on your personal device, you can follow these steps:
-1. Go to the repository SuzanneNL/clouds-memory-game.
+1. Go to the repository [SuzanneNL/clouds-memory-game](https://github.com/SuzanneNL/clouds-memory-game).
 2. Click on 'clone or download'.
 3. Click on 'download zip'.
 4. Unzip the downloaded zip file.